A Superb Old New Guinea Gope Board Giobari Island Papuan Gulf Area Papua New Guinea

 A Superb Old New Guinea Stone Carved Bowl Lumi Area West Sepik Papua New Guinea.
 Definitely dates from the 19th Century.

-This ancient stone-carved food bowl is from the Lumi Area of the West Sepik Province of Papua New Guinea.
-The beautiful form with a deep oval bowl with high relief diamond design on the bottom and medial ridge going from end to end.
+This ancient stone-carved food bowl is from the Gnau people, in the Lumi Area of the West Sepik Province of Papua New Guinea.
+The beautiful form with a deep oval bowl with a high relief diamond design on the bottom and a medial ridge going from end to end.
 The lugs on the side of the bowl are for hanging it up in the house when not in use.

 INQUIRE HERE